railsuser2014/openobject-doc-book-en/0/index.rst

 Having restructured and reorganized many businesses, we wanted our management experience to generate a work that is both instructive and practical.
-It was important for us not to write a manual about Open ERP, but instead a work that deals with advanced management techniques realized through these IT tools.
-You'll see what management practices might be useful, what's possible, and then how you could achieve that in Open ERP.
+It was important for us not to write a manual about OpenERP, but instead a work that deals with advanced management techniques realized through these IT tools.
+You'll see what management practices might be useful, what's possible, and then how you could achieve that in OpenERP.

-It's this that we'll consider Open ERP for: not as an end in itself but just the tool you use to put an advanced management system into place.
+It's this that we'll consider OpenERP for: not as an end in itself but just the tool you use to put an advanced management system into place.

 Who's it for?